 With so many options, how can you possibly know which cloud storage service is the best for your needs?

-Check out this comparison before you decide!
+Check out the cloud storage comparison before you decide!

-I had put out 4 main sections and decide who crown the respective section based on my own observation and research.
+I had put out 4 main sections and decide who crown the respective section based on my observation and research.

 Backblaze – offers only one online backup plan, so the decision process is fairly simple.
 When you decide to use their service, you can backup as much data as you want, as long as you do it from the same computer.
 There is no restriction on size or type of file, you just have unlimited data storage.
-This pleasure costs $5 if you pay month to month, $50 if you pay for a year in advance (comes to $4.17 per month), and $95 if you pay for two years at once (price falls down to $3.96 per month).
+This pleasure costs $5 if you pay month to month, $50 if you pay for a year in advance (comes to $4.17 per month), and $95 if you pay for two years at once (price falls to $3.96 per month).

 pCloud – management of data stored, data filtering by format, ability to share files with specific permission (edit, share, view), comments in-file, automatic synch across devices, unlimited download and upload speed, version insight, backup for Facebook, Instagram, WordPress and Picassa files.

-Backblaze – unlimited backup on cloud, backs up attached USB drives, no file type restrictions for backup but you have the option to exclude certain file types, unlimited speed of upload and download, no restrictions for file size, scheduling options, continuous backup, and extremely user-friendly.
+Backblaze – unlimited backup on the cloud, backs up attached USB drives, no file type restrictions for backup but you have the option to exclude certain file types, unlimited speed of upload and download, no restrictions for file size, scheduling options, continuous backup, and extremely user-friendly.

 Backblaze – Your data is encrypted with a 2048-bit RSA key that this company gets for you, and all you need to give them are your email address and a password.
 They also have a two-factor authentication option, so if you choose it, you get a 6-digit code sent to your phone every time you sign in.
-And, if these don’t seem safe enough, you can add a private encryption key, and this one only you will know – zero-encryption, but you don’t pay extra.
+And, if these don’t seem safe enough, you can add a private encryption key, and this one only you will know – zero-encryption, and you don’t pay extra.

 4. Devices and platforms

 pCloud – Available on every device imaginable.
-It has a Web version that can be used via any browser, they have the pCloud Drive that can be used with Mac OS, Linux and Windows systems, and a Mobile version that can be downloaded as an app both from Apple App Store for iPhone users, and Google Play for Android users.
+It has a Web version that can be used via any browser, they have the pCloud Drive that can be used with Mac OS, Linux, and Windows systems, and a Mobile version that can be downloaded as an app both from Apple App Store for iPhone users, and Google Play for Android users.

 Verdict: pCloud is available across all platforms and devices, so it wins.